The Gambler (film series): Cast

+Unrealized plans

 On March 15, 2011, Kenny Rogers told Jimmy Fallon on his television show, Late Night with Jimmy Fallon, that he was asked if he would want to be in another Gambler movie.
 He began by saying that he had a bad knee and thought it would be hard for him, but continued and said that the first scene in the movie would be a shootout.
 Supposedly, he would get shot in the shoulder and knee to cover his physical disabilities.
 However, in the years that followed Rogers announced his retirement from show business and stated that his 2016 tour would be his last and after this he would be spending his time with family.
 Rogers later died on March 20, 2020.